MHaringa/spatialrisk/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* More clearly identified the references to Solvency II in the DESCRIPTION and concentration.R files.
+* Solved problems with the index of vectors in specific situations
+* Written additional test scripts

 ## Test environments
 * local OS X install, R 3.5.1